transreductionist/mjwise-rkr-gst/README.md

  - The first match is at t\[0:3\] and p\[0:3\] with longest_maximal_match equal to 4.
  - The second match is at t\[10:16\] and p\[8:14\] with longest_maximal_match equal to 7.

-When the first 4 tokens are found to match the algorithm continues to compare tiles.
-It finds a match at the fifth tile, the sixth and the  seventh.
-When it gets to the eighth there is no longer a match.
+For the second match in the list, the first 4 tokens are found to be the same, and the algorithm continues to compare tiles past t\[10:13\] and considers t\[10:14\].
+It finds a match at this fifth tile, as well as the sixth and the seventh.
+When it gets to the eighth tile there is no longer a match.
 The seven tiles are saved as a match, even though the initial search length was 4 tokens.
 This is the nature of the greedy string tiling.
-If you are familiar with regular expressions you will have experience with this behavior.
+If you are familiar with regular expressions you will have seen this behavior before.

 The function scanpattern() returns back to the rkr_gst() with the 2 sets of matching tiles. rkr_gst() calls mark_strings() and these tiles get marked and persisted in: